 Environment Minister Roundtable Meetings

-Twice a year, CCC represents our members and member groups at the Environment Ministers Roundtable event held in Brisbane.
-Issues affecting the Central Queensland environment can be discussed in person with the Minister and Department of Environment and Science.
+Twice a year, CCC represents our members and member groups at the Environment Minister’s Roundtable event.
+This provides an opportunity to discuss issues affecting the Central Queensland environment in person with the Minister and key staff from the Department of Environment and Science and other relevant departments.

-The Ministers Roundtable event also provides the opportunity for CCC to learn about other issues of concern happening across the Queensland conservation sector, some of which are matters of state, national and even international significance.
+The Ministers Roundtable event also provides the opportunity for CCC to network with other groups across the Queensland conservation sector, some of which are matters of state, national and even international significance.
 The Roundtable event goes for four days, and also includes various capacity building workshops hosted by the Queensland Conservation Council (QCC).

 Working across all levels of government

-The many different facets of CCC include contributions to broader conservation outcomes across the country by writing submissions to inquiries and responding to Discussion Papers.
-In 2019/2020, CCC wrote many submissions on a wide variety of issues.
-Here are just a few:
+The many different facets of CCC include contributions to broader conservation outcomes across the country by contributing submissions to formal community consultation requests.
+Examples of previous submissions are here on our website.

 In addition, our Coordinator contributes to various working groups and steering committees to bring about sustainable change to the region.